Ratsada Balita: Overview

-It provides news and features around Iloilo City and Province of the same name and the rest of Western Visayas.
-The newscast airs every Monday to Friday 5:00 to 5:45 pm with its broadcast center located at MacArthur Drive, Jaro, Iloilo City.
+Ratsada provides news and features on Iloilo City and Province of the same name, as well as the rest of Western Visayas.
+The newscast airs weekdays from 5:10pm to 5:35pm (formerly 5:00pm to 5:45pm) with its broadcast center located at MacArthur Drive, Jaro, Iloilo City.
 It is also heard on a slightly delayed basis through DYSI 1323 AM and simulcast over GMA Channel 2 Kalibo and GMA Channel 5 Roxas live.
-The newscast's anchors are Gerthrode Charlotte Tan and Atty.
-Jobert Peñaflorida (a former news anchor of TV Patrol Panay on ABS-CBN Iloilo).
-Ratsada 24 Oras has covered the entire Western Visayas and has increased its ability to provide comprehensive, effective and reliable news gathering.